The United States is one of the largest crude oil producers

 OPEC and Persian Gulf countries are not the same.

 The Organization of the Petroleum Exporting Countries (OPEC) was organized in 1960 for the purpose of negotiating with oil companies on matters of oil production, prices, and future concession rights.
-Of the 14 OPEC member countries at the end of 2019, only 5 of them were Persian Gulf countries.
+Of the 13 OPEC member countries at beginning of 2020, only 5 of them were Persian Gulf countries.
 The OPEC members in bold in the table below are also in the Persian Gulf.

 |OPEC members||Persian Gulf countries|